leveris133t/API-docs/cards/cards.md

 After ordering a physical card, the user has the option to activate the card when the card was delivered to him.
 To do that we can use the [/cards/{cardId}/!activate](https://doc.ffc.internal/api/mw-gen-payment-card-ib/payment-card-ib/latest/#docs/method/#915) endpoint.

-## View card details
+## View secure card details

-The cards service doesn't provide the security details (Full card number, CVV/CVC) directly, but we can get these values from the external card provider's service.
+The cards service doesn't provide the secure details (Full card number, CVV/CVC) directly, but we can get these values from the external card provider's service.
 To do that we need to obtain a token for accessing the provider's service using the [/cards/!token](https://doc.ffc.internal/api/mw-gen-payment-card-ib/payment-card-ib/latest/#docs/method/#848) endpoint.
 We can then access the provider's service to obtain these details.

 ## Change physical card PIN